rajneesh069/DSA/README.md

 1. You find target when start = end = target.
 2. Create an `ans` variable to store the potential answer.
 3. To find the last occurence of a repeated element in a sorted array, use `start = mid+1` in the `else` statement to break the loop and make sure you're storing the answer in that only.
-4. To find the last occurence, use `end = mid-1` to break the loop.
+4. To find the first occurence, use `end = mid-1` to break the loop.

 #### Following example illustrates those useful insights :